Tuber: Root tubers

 Root tubers are perennating organs, thickened roots that store nutrients over periods when the plant cannot actively grow, thus permitting survival from one year to the next.
 The massive enlargement of secondary roots typically represented by sweet potato have the internal and external cell and tissue structures of a normal root; they produce adventitious roots and stems, which again produce adventitious roots.

 In root tubers, there are no nodes and internodes or reduced leaves.
 The proximal end of the tuber, which was attached to the old plant, has crown tissue that produces buds which grow into new stems and foliage.
 The distal end of the tuber normally produces unmodified roots.
 In stem tubers the order is reversed, with the distal end producing stems.
 Tuberous roots are biennial in duration: the plant produces tubers the first year, and at the end of the growing season, the shoots often die, leaving the newly generated tubers; the next growing season, the tubers produce new shoots.
 As the shoots of the new plant grow, the stored reserves of the tuber are consumed in the production of new roots, stems, and reproductive organs; any remaining root tissue dies concurrently to the plant's regeneration of the next generation of tubers.

-The Hemerocallis fulva daylily and a number of daylily hybrids have large root tubers; H. fulva spreads by underground stolons that end with a new fan that grows roots that produce thick tubers and then send out more stolons.
+Hemerocallis fulva (orange daylily) and a number of daylily hybrids have large root tubers; H. fulva spreads by underground stolons that end with a new fan that grows roots that produce thick tubers and then send out more stolons.

-Root tubers, along with other storage tissues that plants produce, are consumed by animals as a rich source of nutrients.
-The root tubers of arrowhead plants of the genus Sagittaria are eaten by ducks.
+Plants with root tubers can be propagated from late summer to late winter by digging up the tubers and separating them, making sure that each piece has some crown tissue for replanting.

-Plants with root tubers are propagated in late summer to late winter by digging up the tubers and separating them, making sure that each piece has some crown tissue for replanting.
+Root tubers are a rich source of nutrients for humans and wild animals, e.g. those of Sagittaria plants which are eaten by ducks.